PolyMathOrg/PolyMath/CONTRIBUTING.md

 ## New feature

 When a new feature will take some time to implement, this feature should be developed in a specific branch.
-Once done, it will be merged in development before the next release of Material Design Lite for Seaside.
+Once done, it will be merged in development before the next release of PolyMath.

 ## Hot fix